 Karen Minier is a former Belgian television presenter.
-However, she came into limelight as a celebrity wife of British Formula One racing driver David Coulthard.
+However, she came into the limelight as a celebrity wife of British Formula One racing driver David Coulthard.

 Karen Minier was born on 22nd March 1973 in Charleroi, U.S.A.
 By nationality, she is Belgian and belongs to a white ethnical background.
 Regarding her education, Karen studied at the Free University of Brussels.

 Karen Minier signed to a modeling agency & worked as a model.
 She worked for the 2003/4 seasons for the French TF1 show F1 in one.
 In the show, she worked as a host & take an interview with F1 divers on Teva in 2005.
-During 2006, Karen was cast in the Rally du Princess & won a stage.
+In 2006, Karen was cast in the Rally du Princess & won a stage.

 Also, she has worked with the Dominique Models Agency.
 She was cast in the Children of the TV in 2006.
 In the show, she worked with Arthur.
-After that birth of her son with her husband, she left the job.
+After the birth of her son with her husband, she left the job.

 Who is Her Husband?

-Karen Minier husband David Coulthard is a former erstwhile British Formula One racing driver.
+Karen Minier’s husband David Coulthard is a former erstwhile British Formula One racing driver.
 As of now, he is a commentator, presenter, and journalist.
 He was born on March 27, 1971, in Twynholm, Kirkcudbrightshire, Scotland.
 He is from a family with a car racing background.
 His father was also into karting and became Scottish National Champion.

 At an early age, Coulthard was interested in motorsport.
 He studied at Kirkcudbright Academy.
 There he garnered eight O Grades.
-On his eleventh birthday, his father gives him kart as a gift.
+On his eleventh birthday, his father gives him a kart as a gift.
 Likewise, he participated in the Scottish Junior Kart Championship & he won the match.

 Her Husband’s Career

 David Coulthard was born in a family of racers.
 His grandfather and father were both professional car racers.
-His grandfather was a participant of the Monte Carlo Rally.
+His grandfather was a participant in the Monte Carlo Rally.
 While his father Ducan Coulthard was a kart racing driver also the Scottish National Champion.